the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-workflow-branches.md

  name: sub-branch1
  alt: An illustration of a development branch in git.
  ---
- A development branch in git.
+ A development branch in Git.
  ```

  No matter how many branches you have, you can access the past versions you made on any of them.